parrotgeek1/ParrotMod_Nexus_7_2012/Readme.txt

 Tethering without carrier checks on 3G Nexus 7
 Speed up full disk encryption
 GPU optimizations (without OC!) and hardware acceleration properties, decrease GPU RAM usage by 4.4mb per app!
-Reverted to dlmalloc for reducing ram usage / ART_USE_HSPACE_COMPACT enabled for better garbage collection [Not on 5.0.x]
+Reverted to dlmalloc for reducing ram usage / ART_USE_HSPACE_COMPACT enabled for better garbage collection [Not on 5.0.x or 7.x]

 Instructions - From unrooted stock 5.1.1
 ========================================